Discovery Scholars

 Find Out More about Dr. Ramos' Discovery Scholar's Experience

-Project Details: Conservation of migratory songbirds can be particularly challenging as it these animals require three distinct habitats for successful completion of their life cycle: breeding habitat, wintering habitat, and migratory habitat.
+Project Details: Conservation of migratory songbirds can be particularly challenging as these animals require three distinct habitats for successful completion of their life cycle: breeding habitat, wintering habitat, and migratory habitat.
 The migratory phase of the life cycle of these animals may be the most critical as migratory behavior is physiologically stressful and dangerous.
 This was clearly demonstrated by a mass migratory songbird die-off that occurred in early Sept.
-2020 the southwestern United States.
-Thousands of dead migrating birds were found over the span of just a few days.
-It is thought that this die-off was a result of a lethal combination of drought conditions reducing food availability, poor air quality caused by wildfires, and a freak snow storm.
-Migratory banding stations can provide valuable information to better understand the threats that migratory birds face on route to and from their breeding grounds.
-Migratory songbirds will be captured from field sites in areas heavily used by migrating birds in the area.
+2020 in the southwestern United States.
+Thousands of dead migratory birds were found over the span of just a few days.
+It is thought that this die-off was a result of a lethal combination of drought conditions reducing food availability, poor air quality caused by wildfires, and a freak snowstorm.
+Migratory banding stations can provide valuable information to better understand the threats that migratory birds face enroute to and from their breeding grounds.
+Migratory songbirds will be captured from local field sites in areas heavily used by migrating birds.
 We will use mist-nets to capture the birds and take various measurements to determine overall physiological condition of the birds.
 Birds will then be released to continue their migration.

 Student Outcomes: Students will be trained in mist-netting, including how to handle the netted birds with care for the concern of the health and well-being of the animals.
-Information about migration will be provided through lab meetings and readings from popular science literature (e.g. Living on the Wind by Scott Weidensaul) and primary literature.
+There are also opportunities to learn laboratory techniques to measure physiological stress.
+Information about migration will be provided through lab meetings and readings from primary literature.

 Biology: Phage Hunters